body.wp-admin { font-size: 16px !important; } .edit-post-visual-editor, .block-editor-writing-flow { font-size: 18px !important; line-height: 1.7; }

 This is the C Major pentatonic scale in it’s simplest form without any open strings involved, starting on fret 8 – string 6. .
 Likewise with the Minor Pentatonic, you can play the C major pentatonic scale in different areas of the fretboard.

-By removing the 4th and 7th notes, the pentatonic scale creates a more harmonious sound that’s less likely to clash with chords or melodies.
+By removing the 4th and 7th degrees of the major scale, the pentatonic creates a more harmonious, uncluttered sound that is far less likely to clash with chords or melodies.

-For soloing, the pentatonic scale is a go-to because its simplicity allows you to play fast, fluid licks without worrying too much about hitting dissonant notes.
-If you’re improvising in the key of C, the C major pentatonic scale will give you a safe, melodic framework to work with.
+For soloing, it’s a guitarist’s go-to.
+Its stripped-back structure means you can play fast, flowing phrases without worrying too much about hitting dissonant notes.
+In the key of C, for instance, the C major pentatonic offers a safe, melodic framework for improvisation.

 1. Melodic Soloing: Use the C major pentatonic scale to craft simple, melodic solos over chord progressions in the key of C. Because the pentatonic scale avoids the more dissonant notes, your solos will sound smooth and pleasant to the ear.